 Before you arrive

-We understand that you may want to arrange your long term accommodation before arrival, however, starting your move to Melbourne with temporary accommodation will help you make a more informed decision about where you’d like to live long term.
-Temporary accommodation gives you the opportunity to visit the suburbs around your campus and determine the best location for you.
+We understand that you may want to arrange your long term accommodation before arrival, however, starting your move to Melbourne with short-stay accommodation will help you make a more informed decision about where you’d like to live long term.
+Short-stay accommodation gives you the opportunity to visit the suburbs around your campus and determine the best location for you.

 When you arrive